Redocly/redocly-cli/docs/custom-plugins/index.md

 ### Plugin structure

-The minimal plugin should export an `id` string that is used to refer to the contents of the plugin in the `redocly.yaml` configuration file:
+The minimal plugin should export a function that returns an object with a single property `id` that is used to refer to the contents of the plugin in the `redocly.yaml` configuration file:

 ```js
 module.exports = function myPlugin() {